chewax/nodeadmin/README.md

 ### What is this? ###

 This is wants to become an admin dashboard for apps made with nodejs and mongodb using mongoose as a driver.
-Those are a lot of ifs, but it is a rather common setup.
+I know there are a lot of ifs, but it is a rather common setup.
 It is still in a very early alpha, but my intention is to create something similar to the django admin for nodejs.
 There is still a lot of work to do.
-In that sense there is a waffle.io document where you can check what remains to be done.
+In that sense there is a [waffle.io](https://waffle.io/chewax/nodeadmin) document where you can check what remains to be done.

 ### Setup ###